 - Legal fees and expenses if the other driver sues you.

-These expenses would be coming out of your pocket because you have no safety net in the form of insurance to catch you.
+These expenses could be coming out of your pocket.
 Sure, your insurance premium might seem expensive…but not as expensive as the fallout from an at-fault accident.
-You don’t want to have to cover those expenses on your own.
+You don’t want to have to cover those expenses on your own..

 So.
 This is why it’s important to keep valid Atlanta car insurance.
 Though you may feel auto insurance is very expensive, consider it an investment in your financial security.
 No one wants to think about worst-case scenarios, but driving comes with a lot of risks.
 It’s essential to protect yourself financially.
 If you’re concerned that car insurance is going to be too expensive, reach out to your agent and ask about payment plans, discounts, and coverage options.